 Marcus smiled triumphantly.
 "This is my newest creation!
 A fully-functional Artificial Intelligence, Personally designed by me for Exeter!"

 The man motioned for Epsilon to turn around so he could install the disk in the armor.
 He talked while he worked.
-"It does everything, and that's the true beauty of it!
-It helps with flight paths, weapon evasion, armor calibration, maximum output management, the list goes on forever!
+"Don't let all that movie garbage confuse you man.
+It can think for itself, but only within certain parameters.
+It won't be able to evolve into a super anti-human machine or anything.
+Besides, it'll be really useful!
+It does everything, and that's the true beauty of it!
+It helps with flight paths, weapon evasion, shield calibration, maximum output management, the list goes on forever!
 This useful little guy will make your job way easier!
 Thanks to yours truly, of course."

 Epsilon was a little against having an AI to interfere with his suit, but if it was truly so useful, he supposed it was a worthy add-on.
-"Does this AI have a name?"
+"Does this A.I. have a name?"

 Marcus closed up whatever panel he was messing with on Exeter's back.
 "Yep.
-I call it..."Cerberus!"
+I call it...'Cerberus!'"

 So I think this will be an interesting path for an Infinite Stratos fic.
 Sorry about the lack of characters form the series itself, but they'll show up next chapter, so don't worry.
-Please give me some feedback or tips!
-I feel like I may have done inadequately here, so I'd like to get the reader's opinion.
-Thanks for reading-Shadow0Fire